 - Methods and techniques.
 Your methods and techniques address the questions or goals that you articulate in a direct and logical way.
 These methods stand up to informed criticism by other practitioners of your discipline.
 For Major Grant proposals, your participation in an honors program is an important part of demonstrating such rigor.

 - Feasibility.
 A successful proposal outlines a realistic plan which stands a good chance of meeting with success.
 You discuss logistical preparations to date, identify potential hurdles and present contingency plans.
 These preparations help you surmount the unexpected obstacles that are inevitable when your thoughtful project design encounters the real world.

 - Preparation.
 Successful applicants have undertaken the training and careful thought that promotes a successful experience.
 You have acquired a background in the methods that you propose to use and lined up an appropriate level of mentoring support.
-If you are conducting a project off-campus, or conducting research on human subjects, you will have completed the mandatory UAR special requirements.
+If you are conducting a project off-campus, or conducting research on human subjects, you will have completed the mandatory Undergraduate Researchspecial requirements.

-UAR makes every effort to judge proposals in a timely way.
+Undergraduate Research makes every effort to judge proposals in a timely way.
 Our goal is to announce decisions within three weeks of proposal submission deadlines for Small Grants and Conference Grants.
-UAR plans to announce decisions within seven weeks of the deadlines for Major Grants and Chappell Lougee Scholarships.
+Undergraduate Research plans to announce decisions within seven weeks of the deadlines for Major Grants and Chappell Lougee Scholarships.

 Proposals may be approved, denied or placed on hold.
 You may revise and resubmit a proposal that is placed on hold, but we cannot guarantee a decision date for such proposals.